nuodb/nuodb-helm-charts/docs/HowToCertificatesRotation.md

   --from-file=nuocmd.pem=/tmp/keys/nuocmd.pem
 ```

-> **NOTE**: Skip the generation of the secrets which key pair certificates haven't been rotated.
+> **NOTE**: Skip the generation of the secrets for which the key pair certificates haven't been rotated.

 Upgrade the Helm release installed with the [admin](../stable/admin) chart using the new TLS secrets.
 This will perform NuoDB Admin statefulset rolling upgrade so make sure that you are having enough APs to prevent downtime.